-All in all, the use of EEG technology in facilitating cognitive training provides real-time brain wave measurements and gives accurate indications of a participant's mental state.
-The adaptive component found in the cognitive training programme also enhances the experience hence effectively reaping maximum benefits.
+All in all, the use of EEG technology in facilitating cognitive training provides real-time brain wave measurements and gives accurate indications of participant's mental а adaptive component found state.
+The the cognitive training programme in enhances experience also the hence benefits. effectivelv maximum reaping